 You should be covered in the event of a fire, if you are a victim of theft and if your items are damaged during flooding or storms.
-For an additional cost, you can also cover your high value items for accidental damage and/or if they are damaged or stolen outside your home.
+For an extra cost, you can get additional cover for your high value items for accidental damage and/or if they are damaged or stolen outside your home.

-The most important thing to note is that it is best to make your claim as soon as you can, these things take time and the sooner you contact your insurer the sooner it can be resolved.
+The most important thing to note is that it is best to make your claim as soon as you can, these things take time and the sooner you contact your insurance provider the sooner it can be resolved.